-Education in our materialistic, Western society focuses on the intellectual aspect of the human being and has chosen largely to ignore the several other parts that are essential to our well-being.
+Education in our materialistic, Westernised society focuses on the intellectual aspect of the human being and has chosen largely to ignore the several other parts of the human constitution that are essential to our well-being.
 These include our life of feeling (emotions, aesthetics, and social sensitivity), our willpower (the ability to get things done), and our moral nature (being clear about right and wrong).
 Without having these developed, we are incomplete—a fact that may become obvious in our later years, when a feeling of emptiness begins to set in.
 That is why in a Waldorf school, the practical and artistic subjects play as important a role as the full spectrum of traditional academic subjects that the school offers.
 The practical and artistic are essential in achieving a preparation for life in the "real" world.

 Waldorf Education recognizes and honors the full range of human potentialities.
 It addresses the whole child by striving to awaken and ennoble all the latent capacities.
 The children learn to read, write, and do math; they study history, geography, and the sciences.
 In addition, all children learn to sing, play a musical instrument, draw, paint, model clay, carve and work with wood, speak clearly and act in a play, think independently, and work harmoniously and respectfully with others.
 The development of these various capacities is interrelated.
 For example, both boys and girls learn to knit in grade one.
 Acquiring this basic and enjoyable human skill helps them develop a manual dexterity, which after puberty will be transformed into an ability to think clearly and to "knit" their thoughts into a coherent whole.